/v1/authorize performance baseline (TASK-1313)¶

 gateway job (stable-only, after the existing Tests step):

-The checked-in gateway/benches/baseline.json was captured on this sandbox's
+The checked-in src/benches/baseline.json was captured on this sandbox's

 hardware; CI runners will have different absolute numbers, so this baseline